‘Determined doggedness’ of Lyra McKee remembered at Belfast funeral

 Politicians

-While Fr Magill delivered these hard messages he also spoke of the personality of Ms McKee and of her generosity, drive, ambition and general lovability
+While Fr Magill delivered these hard messages he also spoke of McKee’s personality and of her generosity, drive, ambition and general lovability.

-He hadn’t been aware of her interest in Harry Potter, he confessed, or of her favourite house Hufflepuff which was the most inclusive of the Hogwarts school valuing hard work, dedication, patience, loyalty, and fair play.
+He had not been aware of her interest in Harry Potter, he confessed, or of her favourite house Hufflepuff which was the most inclusive of the Hogwarts school valuing hard work, dedication, patience, loyalty, and fair play.

 “It struck me that the definition could just as easily have been about Lyra,” he said.